Detecting breast cancer in the earliest and most curable state could save the lives of many Illinois women.

 More than 2 million women live with breast cancer.
 If detected early, women diagnosed with breast cancer have a survival rate of 98 percent.
 Early detection also gives women more treatment options.

-You can find out more about breast cancer by reading the Illinois Department of Public Health’s “Your Right to Know” (updated 12/13) (see PUBLICATIONS in the right-hand column) or the National Cancer Institute’s “Understanding Breast Cancer: A Women’s Health Guide for Women” (see RESOURCES in the right-hand column).
+You can find out more about breast cancer by reading the Illinois Department of Public Health’s “Your Right to Know” (updated 12/13) (see Publications) or the National Cancer Institute’s “Understanding Breast Cancer: A Women’s Health Guide for Women” (see Resources).